lecroy/portfolio2018/olark.md

     <figcaption class="case-study-caption">Vectorizing the new logo.</figcaption>
   </figure>
   <p class="page-body-copy">
-    When it came to the logo, I wanted to use something hand lettered to capture the human feel, while still keeping some of the flavor of the existing logo.
+    When it came to the logo, I wanted to use something hand lettered to capture the human feel.
+Stakeholders wanted to keep some of the flavor of the original logo, so we stayed with the speech bubble concept and the subtle upward skew.
   </p>
   <figure class="figure-inline">
     <img src="img/olark/old-vs-new-logo.png" class="olark-logo-compare-img" alt="The old logo and the new one for comparison" width="540" />